qiboteam/qibolab/doc/source/main-documentation/platform.rst

 - the network address, use to communicate with the device
 - the information regarding the controlled channels - cf. next section

-Other than the data they hold, the :class:`qibolab.Instrument`, and especially the :class:`qibolab.Controller` (those instruments generating pulses and acquiring signals), are the computational units used by Qibolab to delegate the compilation of experiments instructions and configurations over a diverse set of possible instruments.
+Other than the data they hold, the :class:`.Instrument`, and especially the :class:`.Controller` (those instruments generating pulses and acquiring signals), are the computational units used by Qibolab to delegate the compilation of experiments instructions and configurations over a diverse set of possible instruments.
 More on this topic will be described in the :ref:`main_doc_instruments` section.